JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 My jaw dropped: *Centipede* was a popular arcade game, and the release of a home version was exciting.
 I barely had my Atari 400 for a year and was already bored with the few legal—and pirated—games I had.

+I showed the ad to my dad who smiled and basically said, “That’s nice!” and agreed to take me to the contest when it happened.

+I was excited and ready to share the news of this contest with friends of mine in school

+***

 ***

 *Winning an Atari Centipede Contest at Macy’s (c) Copyright by Jack Szwergold; written on August 12, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*